-One option when cash rates are low is to book with bank points like Chase Ultimate Rewards for 1.5 cents per point of value through the Sapphire Reserve card.
+One option when cash rates are low is to book with bank points earned by the Chase Sapphire Reserve for 1.5 cents per point of value through the Sapphire Reserve card.
 But beware: Hotel chains tend to not honor status benefits and you won’t earn points when booking through a third party travel agency.

 First, check rates at the Swan (the one we recommend) for your travel dates to determine a stay’s cost and a redemption value.

 Resort fee: $28 per night (Platinum elites get some relief on this, down to $23 per night)

 Parking: $30 valet/$20 self

 It’s the most Disney-esque of the Marriott hotels near Disney World.
 With surprisingly good dining options and complimentary child care while dining at their table service restaurants this can be a great option especially for those who hit the parks hard and want square lodging within a Disney location.
 But changes to the award categorization since Marriott acquired SPG make this a better booking with cash.